richmahn/en_tn/luk/06/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### Implicit information #####
-There are many instances of Luke including information that would have been implicitly understood by someone in the ancient Near East that may not be understood by someone in a different culture today.
+Luke often includes information that would have been implicitly understood by people in the ancient Near East that may not be understood by people in a different culture today.
 An example is the expectation of a time of judgment in the future or possibly that people will be judged at the end of their life ([Luke 6:37](./37.md)).
 (See: [[rc://en/ta/man/translate/figs-explicit]])

 ##### The twelve disciples #####
 The following are the lists of the twelve disciples: In Matthew: Simon (Peter), Andrew, James son of Zebedee, John son of Zebedee, Philip, Bartholomew, Thomas, Matthew, James son of Alphaeus, Thaddeus, Simon the Zealot and Judas Iscariot.